-#WhyWeWearRED A Global Call to Action and Media Coalition initiative that aims to bring awareness to Murdered and Missing Indigenous Women & Girls and the Lack of Inclusion of Native Women in Film & Television.
+#WhyWeWearRED Is A Global Call to Action and Media Coalition initiative that aims to bring awareness to Murdered and Missing Native Women & Girls and the direct link of the Lack of Inclusion of Native Women in Film & Television.

 Other issues Indigenous Women face: sexual harassment, assault, human trafficking, inequality for women in all kinds of workplaces, violence against the land is violence against women.

 Violence against Native women has reached epidemic proportions.
 Four in five Native women will be the victims of violence during their lifetimes.
 Native women remain the most underrepresented minority in the industry.

 While there is no national database on missing and murdered indigenous women, on some reservations Native women are murdered at a rate 10 times more than the national average.

 Native women are 2.5 times more likely to be raped or abused than any other racial or ethnic group in the US.
 Eight in ten Native women will be raped, stalked or abused in their lifetime and one in three Native women will be raped, stalked or abused every year.